Saberilla/Vaader-ElProgram2/README.md

 # Vaader-ElProgram2
-Home Optimization Project for lowest energy costs.
+This is a Home Optimization Project for lowest energy costs.
 The USP is that we use the isolated house as a heat battery to minimize energycosts.

-Watch the video for more details: https://www.youtube.com/watch?v=ln52k-g5RTQ&t=29s
+Please watch the video for more details! >> https://www.youtube.com/watch?v=ln52k-g5RTQ&t=29s

-This repo is an user interface created for the database for easier maintenance and interaction with the optimization program in the Vaader-ElOptimering repo.
+This repo is an user interface created for the database for easier maintenance and interaction with the database and the optimization program in the Vaader-ElOptimering repo.

 What we do in this repo:
 - maintenance for limits of temperatures each day